phidatahq/phidata/README.md

 - Run your app locally: `phi ws up dev:docker`
 - Run your app on AWS: `phi ws up prd:aws`

-Let's build a **RAG LLM App** using:

-- GPT-4 as the LLM
-- Streamlit as the chat interface
-- FastApi as the backend
-- PgVector for knowledge base and storage
+Let's build a **RAG LLM App** using GPT-4 as the LLM, Streamlit as the chat interface, FastApi as the backend and PgVector for knowledge and storage.

-- Read the full tutorial <a href="https://docs.phidata.com/quickstart" target="_blank" rel="noopener noreferrer">here</a>.
+> Read the full tutorial <a href="https://docs.phidata.com/quickstart" target="_blank" rel="noopener noreferrer">here</a>.

-#### Create your codebase
+- Create your codebase

 Create your codebase using the `llm-app` template pre-configured with FastApi, Streamlit and PgVector.